lloydkevin/hugo-wd/content/post/2008-05-19-qualtiy-website-design-3hn-designs-review.md

   - design

 ---
 So, you've been reading this blog for a while and you're (hopefully) picking up very valuable tips on website and web application design.
 But just like all other do-it-yourself (DIY) projects, no amount of tips or tutorials in isolation is going to make you an expert.
-So you throw your hands up in say &#8220;I'm done with this web design crap!&#8221; But, you still need a website.
+So you throw your hands up in say "I'm done with this web design crap!"
+But, you still need a website.
 So what do you do?

 [Shameless Plug]